Resilience in Sports: How to Bounce Back from Failure

 We want to be grateful for those parts of our life that bring us joy and we want more of, not roadblocks and setbacks.

-Also, if we learn from failure, as we all should, it means we are one step closer to success.
+Also, if you learn from failure, as you should, it means you are one step closer to success.
 Be grateful for that!

-Every setback or bad performance brings us one step closer to what we want, no matter what our goal may be.
+Every setback or bad performance brings you one step closer to what you want, no matter what sport you play and what your goals are.

-If we learn properly, then we will have additional knowledge as to what doesn’t work and what will work instead.
+If you learn properly, then you’ll have additional knowledge as to what doesn’t work and what will work instead.
 This is all information that can only be gotten through experience.
 This is something to be grateful for.

 So you see, we can have an attitude of gratitude when it comes to failure, without seeming totally insane.